Question for Denmark: Why could the US allegedly eavesdrop?

-COPENHAGEN, Denmark (AP) — Sweden's defense minister wants Denmark to explain why that country's foreign secret service allegedly helped the United States spy on European leaders, including German Chancellor Angela Merkel, more than seven years ago.
+COPENHAGEN, Denmark (AP) — Several European nations want Denmark to explain why its foreign secret service allegedly helped the United States spy on European leaders, including German Chancellor Angela Merkel, more than seven years ago.

-On Monday, Danish lawmaker Karsten Hoenge of the left-leaning Socialist People’s Party, which is supporting Denmark's Social Democratic government, said he would quiz the Scandinavian country's defense and justice ministers in parliament about the case.
+Danish lawmaker Karsten Hoenge of the left-leaning Socialist People’s Party, which is supporting Denmark’s Social Democratic government, said Monday that he would quiz the Scandinavian country’s defense and justice ministers in parliament about the case.

 “The government must explain how come Denmark has been acting as a willing tool for a U.S. intelligence service, and what it will mean for cooperation with Denmark’s neighboring countries,” he said.

-The probe concluded that NSA had eavesdropped on political leaders and officials in Germany, France, Sweden and Norway.
+The probe, codenamed “Operation Dunhammer,” concluded that NSA had eavesdropped on political leaders and officials in Germany, France, Sweden and Norway.

+Norwegian Prime Minister Erna Solberg said it was “unacceptable if countries that have close allied cooperation should feel the need to spy on each other or obtain information about them.”

+Spying on others “creates more mistrust than it creates collaboration.
+So, it’s not a smart investment for the United States,” she told the Norwegian broadcaster NRK.

-According to DR, the alleged set-up between the United States and Denmark was codenamed “Operation Dunhammer.”
-It allegedly allowed the NSA to obtain data by using the telephone numbers of politicians as search parameters.
+According to DR, the alleged setup between the United States and Denmark reportedly allowed the NSA to obtain data by using the telephone numbers of politicians as search parameters.

 DR said its report was based on interviews with nine unnamed sources, all of whom were said to have had access to classified information held by the FE.
 The military agency allegedly helped the NSA from 2012 to 2014.

-Note: This story has been corrected to show that “Operation Dunhammer” is the code name for Denmark’s investigation, not the code name for the alleged spying setup between Denmark and the U.S. A previous version of this story was corrected to show that a lawmaker said Monday that he wants to quiz the government about the spying, not that he will do that in parliament on Monday.